yassinmidouni/Simple-AWS-Landing-Zone/README.md

 ### 4. Generate and Review the Execution Plan

 Before applying the configuration, run `terraform plan` to generate an execution plan.
-This command allows you to preview the changes Terraform will make to your infrastructure [Link Text](terraform_plan.tf):
+This command allows you to preview the changes Terraform will make to your infrastructure [Terraform_plan.tf](Terraform_plan.tf):

 ```bash
 terraform plan